Christen Friis

-Christen Friis (1581–1639) was a Danish nobleman, politician, and patron of arts and science.
+Christen Friis (4 November 1581 – 1 October 1639) was a Danish nobleman, politician, and patron of arts and science.

+Biography

-He was a son of Jørgen Friis and Else Bjørn, and a nephew of Johan Friis, from whom he inherited Borreby Castle.
-He inherited the manor of Kragerup in 1610.
-He bought Lindholm manor in 1633.
+Friis was born on 4 November 1581 in Kastrup to Jørgen Friis and Else Bjørnsdatter.
+He attended Sorø Academy.
+In 1610 he inherited Borreby Castle from his paternal uncle, Johan Friis.
+He later also inherited Kragerup in 1610 and purchased Lindholm manor in 1633.
+He married Barbara Wittrup (1591–1653) on 8 May 1614, with whom he had several children, including Hans Friis and Else Friis.

-Christen Friis was Chancellor of Denmark from 1616.
-Friis was an opponent of the continuation of the Kalmar War and advocated peace measures to Christian IV of Denmark.
+Friis became Chancellor of Denmark in 1616.
+He was an opponent of the continuation of the Kalmar War and advocated peace measures to Christian IV of Denmark.

 He was a patron of the astronomer Christen Sørensen Longomontanus and the historians Johannes Pontanus and Johannes Meursius, and a friend of the natural historian Ole Worm.

-He married Barbara Wittrup (d.
-1653).
-Their children included Hans Friis.